TrevorDArcyEvans/SwampMonster/README.md

 or when the object gains ownership of another object.

 ### Sources
-Events which an object raises to one or more subscribers.
+Events which an object raises to zero or more subscribers.
 The object does not know how many subscribers there are.
 Further, the order in which subscribers receive the events is indeterminate.

 </details>